microsoft/azurelinux-tutorials/docs/packages/working_with_packages.md

 -rw-r--r-- 1 jon jon   9965 Jan 22 14:23 gnuchess.spec
 ```

+### Create a .spec File

-At this point we need to modify the gnuchess.spec file slightly to build properly for CBL-Mariner by:
+Now, we need to modify the gnuchess.spec file slightly to build properly for CBL-Mariner by:
 - bumping the release number
 - selecting the non-precompiled book
 - patching the BuildRequires for c++ to use the CBL-Mariner package name
-- updating the changelog and professionally show grattitude to Fedora.
+- updating the %changelog and professionally show gratitude to Fedora

-Your spec file should appear similar to this:
+Your SPEC file should appear similar to this:

 ```
 Summary: The GNU chess program